quietly-turning/Lua-For-SM5/_Introduction/Foreword.md

 {% endhighlight %}

-### Only one Actor can be returned per file.
+## Only one Actor can be returned per file.

-The StepMania engine expects one Actor to be returned per Lua file, yet this example features four Actors:
+The StepMania engine expects one Actor to be returned per Lua file, yet the example above features four Actors:

 * 1 ActorFrame
 * 1 Quad